This traditional hot mulled wine recipe is incredibly easy to make, and so cozy and delicious!

 I have always been a mulled cider lover.

 And a wine lover.

 Seriously though — why is mulled wine not a bigger deal in the United States?!?
 It’s the perfect drink to warm you up in the evening after a chilly day out in the cold.
 And it’s filled with delicious spices just like cider.
-And warm.
-And sangria-ish sweet, but not too sweet.
-And warm.
-And easy to make in just 20 minutes, or made even easier in the slow cooker.
-And did I mention it’s warm?
+And it’s warm.
+And it’s sangria-ish sweet, but not too sweet.
+And it’s warm.
+And it’s easy to make in just 20 minutes, or made even easier in the slow cooker.
+Oh, and did I mention it’s warm?

 I also love that mulled wine will forever bring back memories with good friends in England.